canaanmckenzie/canaanmckenzie/site/recommended-books-on-egyptology.md

 **[..](/)**

-# my recommendations on learning hieroglyphics
+# My Recommendations on Learning Hieroglyphics

 <time id ="post-date">2023-10-25</time>

-why?
+Why?

-good question.
+Good question.

-other than being something interesting, it also presents an opportunity for some computer vision research, parsing through images of glyphs and feeding them into what i hope will be something of a recognition engine for deciphering hieroglyphs. this extends beyond egyptian, but when i was looking around for a training set, i settled on this since i have the books and their digital formats readily at hand.
+Other than being something interesting, it also presents an opportunity for some computer vision research, parsing through images of glyphs and feeding them into what I hope will be something of a recognition engine for deciphering hieroglyphs.
+This extends beyond egyptian, but when I was looking around for a training set, I settled on this since I have the books and their digital formats readily at hand.

-**middle egyptian**
+**Middle Egyptian**

-start with middle egyptian, it's the easiest to learn in the beginning and the books are easier to parse.
+Start with middle egyptian, it's the easiest to learn in the beginning and the books are easier to parse.

 Allen, J., 2014.*Middle Egyptian: An Introduction To The Language And Culture Of Hieroglyphs*.
 3rd ed.
 Cambridge: CUP.